-- 76. In October 2016, our seventh annual staff survey was completed.
-All staff completed the survey and this led to an overall engagement score of 85%.
-The score is slightly higher than the previous year and very encouraging.
-The challenge, however, will be to maintain such a high score for 2017 and beyond.
-The survey helps demonstrate that our staff are loyal and committed to the future of the Court.
-In 2017 2018 the Results into Action Team, which now has five members of staff from different business areas, will look to develop new ways to bring staff together by identifying opportunities to share common interests outside of work activities.
-The team will continue to organise a wide range of lunchtime and after work events, such as a book club, Pilates, badminton, our choir group and a Friday lunchtime football team supporting a local youth club.
-During 2017-2018 opportunities will continue for staff to learn more about different job roles and functions within the Court.
-Progress will be measured against feedback throughout the year and the staff survey results, when the next staff survey takes place in October 2017. - 77.
-The Court will continue to demonstrate its corporate social responsibility by encouraging members of staff to undertake voluntary activities to help others outside the office and by continuing to support and collect for a number of charities and local organisations.
-We have continued to support young people at St Andrew's Westminster youth club and held events to support other charities such as The Royal Marsden Hospital, Cancer Research, Save the Children and the various charities for the homeless for whom we collect at our annual Christmas carols concert.
-In addition, a number of staff give up their spare time on a regular basis as volunteers for the benefit of local communities and we are signed up to the Inspire the Future initiative to inform secondary school pupils about the work of the court and opportunities in law related roles. - 78.
-In November 2016 the Court was accredited with the Healthy Workplace Charter achievement award by the Mayor of London and we will continue to support the health and wellbeing of all staff by adhering to our commitment and ensuring opportunities are accessible for everyone. - 79.
-In order that we make the best use of the range of skills and experience that we have, we will continue to keep our staffing structure under review in 2017 2018, to ensure that it continues to provide an effective, resilient and efficient service.
-Developing roles and posts and the skills required from our workforce. - 80.
-The UKSC has direct control of all HR contractual, policy and pay issues, subject to the framework set for the Civil Service by the Treasury and central Government; and we are in a good position to react positively and creatively to challenges we may face in the future.
-In the year ahead we will look to improve our staff performance management process in line with new guidelines issued by the Cabinet Office and help support on-going conversations about performance through-out the year.
+72. In October 2017, our eighth annual staff survey was completed leading to an overall engagement score of 77%.
+Although this is once again a very good indication that staff are engaged and enjoy working at the Court, the score was down on the impressive 85% achieved in 2016.
+The survey helps demonstrate that our staff are committed to the future of the Court and that they want to give of their best.
+Using the survey results to inform an action plan for 2018 - 2019, the Results into Action Team, which now has six members of staff from different business areas, will seek to continue developing new ways to bring staff together by identifying opportunities to share common interests outside of work activities.
+The team will continue to influence a wide range of lunchtime and after work events and help to develop the culture of the organisation.
+During 2018-2019 we will seek ways for staff to improve communication between teams and support flexible working where possible.
+Progress will be measured against feedback throughout the year and the results, when the next staff survey takes place in October 2018.

+73. The Court will continue to demonstrate its corporate social responsibility by encouraging members of staff to undertake voluntary activities to help others outside the office and by continuing to support and collect for a range of charities and local organisations.
+We have continued to support young people at St Andrew's, the oldest youth club in the world and held various events to support other charities such as Tommy's, The British Heart Foundation, Save the Children and Shelter for whom we collect at our annual Christmas carols concert in conjunction with the Treasury Singers.
+In addition, several staff give up their spare time on a regular basis as volunteers for the benefit of local communities and we are signed up to the Inspire the Future initiative to inform secondary school pupils about the work of the court and opportunities in law related roles.
+In January 2018 we also signed the Heart of the City initiative arranged by Westminster City Council to allow local businesses an opportunity to co-ordinate corporate volunteering ideas.

+74. Following from the Healthy Workplace Charter achievement award presented in 2016 we will continue to support the health and wellbeing of all staff by adhering to our commitment to help ensure opportunities for physical and mental well-being are accessible to everyone.

+75. In order that we make the best use of the range of skills and experience that we have, we will continue to keep our staffing structure under review in 2018 - 2019, to ensure that it continues to provide an effective, resilient and efficient service and develops the roles, posts and skills we require from our workforce.

+76. The UKSC has direct control of all HR contractual, policy and pay issues, subject to the framework set for the Civil Service by the Treasury and central Government; and we are in a good position to react positively and creatively to challenges we may face in the future.
+In April 2018 we will have a new on-line staff performance management system launching to help encourage more regular discussions on performance and development.
+This will be an innovative step away from more traditional paper-based performance management systems.